KevinWyss/project_KW/README.md

 Like the example above, there are 20 other conditions which need to be checked, to get all intersections of the profile line with the water-level.

    3.3) Preconditione for the following parameter calculations

    In this step the new x- and y-coordinates (with the intersection points) get put into new list, which then get adapted to the water-level (h).
 The points higher than h get set on the water-level, which results in a thinned profile.

    3.4) Calculation of the area (A)

+   The area (A) to be calculated is the area between the water-level and the profile curve.
+This calculation happens for the area between each profile point like this:

+    A [m^2] = 0.5 * (x2 - x1) * (WD1 + WD2)

+    x2  = x-coordinate of the point i+1
+    x1  = x-coordinate of the point i
+    WD1 = water depth of point i (= the water-level (h) minus y-coordinate of point i)
+    WD2 = water depth of point i+1 (= the water-level (h) minus y-coordinate of point i+1)

+To get the whole area between water-level and profile, all these sub-areas get summed up.

+   3.5) Calculation of the wetted perimeter (P)

+   The wetted perimeter (P) gets calculated with vector geometry.
+As a first step to get the distance between all profile-points, the script calculates the direction vector (AB) between each point:

+    AB = (x2, y2) - (x1, y1)

+    x2, y2  = x- and y-coordinate of the point i+1
+    x1, y1  = x- and y-coordinate of the point i

+ This results in a new list, CD, with all direction vectors of the profile.
+To get the actual distance between the points, the script needs to calculate the absolute value (|CD|) of the direction vectors:

+    |CD| = square root(C^2 + D^2)

+ In a following while-loop, the point distances get sorted out, which are effectively wetted and which are not.
+The script from now on processes only the wetted distances and summes those up to get the wetted perimeter (P).

+   3.6) Calculation of the hydraulic radius (Rhy)

+   The hydrualic radius gets calculated out of the division of the area (A) and the wetted perimeter (P)

+    Rhy [m] = A [m^2] / P [m]

+   3.7) Calculation of the discharge (Q)

+   The discharge gets calculated as in the chapter ***One dimensional numeric-hydraulic-modelling*** above describet:

+    Q [m^s/s] = kst * Rhy^(2/3) [m] * J^(1/2) * A [m^2]